The benefits of converting non-powered dams to hydropower dams are:

 ● Less risk within a shorter time frame.

 According to the U.S. Department of Energy, of the 80,000 dams registered in the U.S., only 3% produce power.
 The Energy Potential at Non-Powered Dams in the United States report claims that 54,391 non-powered dams have the potential to be converted and generate electricity as hydropower dams.
-Energy experts have estimated that converting existing dams could add 12 GW (12,000 megawatts or MW) of renewable and reliable energy.
-Moreover, it will also help local communities across America move towards sustainability.
+This can possibly add 12 GW (12,000 megawatts or MW) of renewable and reliable energy and help local communities across America move towards sustainability.
 In this article, we will discuss the pros and cons of such a transition, things to consider before converting a non-powered dam, and the ways to do it.

 Upgrading a non-powered dam in most cases is a more cost-effective solution compared to building a new hydroelectric facility.
-It is also less time-intensive.
+Firstly, it is less time-intensive.
 As the dam owners maximize the existing infrastructure, they often need fewer permits, less equipment, and experience lower construction costs.
-Secondly, when we talk about the environmental concerns, there are fewer barriers to development when using existing dam infrastructure.
-Additionally, refurbishing existing non-powered dams supports local communities by adding jobs that could not be outsourced otherwise.
-For example, the comprehensive study done by Navigant Consulting Inc. revealed that expanding hydropower potential could create 1.4 million quality jobs in the industry.
+Secondly, when we talk about the environmental concerns, there are fewer barriers to the existing development.
+Finally, refurbishing existing non-powered dams supports local communities by adding jobs that could not be outsourced otherwise.
+For example, the comprehensive study done by Navigant Consulting Inc. revealed that expanding hydropower potential could create 1.4 million quality jobs.

 Small Distributed Hydropower

 Fortunately, new technologies such as small distributed hydropower make the hydropower more accessible for sites with a generating capacity up to 10 MW.
 The existing small hydropower locations make up about 75% of the current US hydropower fleet in terms of the number of plants.
 Moreover, we firmly believe that this number will grow.
-In order to support the small hydropower industry, the federal government has recently simplified the permitting requirements for small hydropower facilities and approve additional funding.
+In order to support the small hydropower industry, the federal government has recently introduced new laws that simplify the permitting requirements for small hydropower facilities and approve additional funding.
 As a result, we expect the economic feasibility of developing new small hydropower projects to slowly improve over time.
 If the trend continues, more and more communities will get access to small distributed power in the US.

 Considerations When Converting Non-Powered Dams into a Hydropower Source